newrelic/newrelic-python-agent/PROCESS.md

 3. Run locally ``./tests.sh`` to ensure that all base level unit tests pass.

+    This test can also be run in docker, with `packnsend`:

+        packnsend run /data/tests.sh

 4. Perform any other final adhoc local tests deemed necessary for the release.

 5. Commit change made to ``newrelic/__init__.py`` into the ``develop``